 VIN 105 MOLECULAR PRINCIPLES IN GRAPE & WINE ...emphasis on chemical fundamentals of winemaking.
 This course includes organic, biochemistry, and applications with a focus on the grape and wine industry.

-VIN 247 SPRING INTERMEDIATE ENOLOGY... course will focus on advanced concepts of winemaking for the experienced winemaker as it relates to post-harvest activities including blending corrections, aging of wine, clarification, fining, wine analysis, and bottling.
+VIN 247 INTERMEDIATE ENOLOGY-POST HARVEST... this course in the science and technology of winemaking is intended for the experienced intermediate winemaker, the winery employee interested in career development, or the advanced home winemaker that is seeking new challenges.
+This course will focus on advanced science and technology concepts of winemaking as it relates to post-harvest activities including blending corrections, aging of wine, clarification, fining, wine analysis, and bottling.
 Basic organic chemistry, microbiology, and some mathematics familiarity are recommended.
-[Prerequisites: VIN 146 (VIN 105 and VIN 110 recommended)]
+[Prerequisites: VIN 146 (VIN 105 and VIN 110 recommended)

 10-804-118 INTERM ALGEBRA WITH APPLICATIONS ...algebra content with applications.
 Topics include properties of real numbers, order of operations, algebraic solution for linear equations and inequalities, operations with polynomial and rational expressions, operations with rational exponents and radicals, algebra of inverse, logarithmic and exponential functions.
 (Prerequisites: Compass Algebra = 45 or ACT-Math 21 or 10-834-110, Elem Alg w/ Apps with "C" or better AND Compass-Reading=70 or ACT Reading=15 or 10-838-105, Intro to Reading & Study Skills with "C" or better OR equivalent) 4 cr.